mirage/mirage-www/tmpl/blog/ocaml-tls-api-internals-attacks-mitigation.md

 ### Attacks on TLS

-As the most used security protocol, TLS is widely deployed and it was standardized in 1999, thus it is also quite old.
-As such, many researchers are interested in its security properties and its flaws.
-Various vulnerabilities on different layers of TLS have been found - [heartbleed][] and others are implementation specific, advancements in cryptoanalysis such as [collisions of MD5][md5_collision] lead to vulnerabilities, and even others are due to incorrect usage of TLS ([truncation attack][truncation] or [BREACH][breach]).
+TLS the most widely deployed security protocol on the Internet and, at over 15 years, is also showing its age.
+As such, a flaw is a valuable commodity due to the commercial sensitive nature of data that is encrypted with TLS.
+Various vulnerabilities on different layers of TLS have been found - [heartbleed][] and others are implementation specific, advancements in cryptanalysis such as [collisions of MD5][md5_collision] lead to vulnerabilities, and even others are due to incorrect usage of TLS ([truncation attack][truncation] or [BREACH][breach]).
 Finally, some weaknesses are in the protocol